Community Impact Investment Model

 Meeting the moment with targeted community impact investments.

-The Priority Issues Fund helps agencies adapt to what Peterborough needs most to implement high-impact initiatives as determined by the United Way Peterborough & District Board of Directors.
+The Priority Issues Fund will help agencies adapt to what Peterborough needs most to implement high-impact initiatives.

 Source Of Funding: This funding comes from donations to United Way Peterborough & District.
 When you donate, sponsor or attend an event, a portion of that donation will go towards the Priority Issues Fund.